 A time-constrained delivery programme had to be developed, which reduces a 58-week programme into a 46-week programme.
 This was decided as the lease on the existing visitors centre was due to expire at the end of that period.

 Before Phase 1 commenced, in preparation for Phase 2, 68 trees were removed.
 This was completed in line with bird nesting seasons.
 Sherwood Forest Trust competed the works and new trees will be replanted within the landscape design.
 A number of historically significant trees remain under tree protection orders.

 Neighbours and local businesses at the “Craft Village”

 Next to the site, a number of artisan businesses form part of the “Craft Village”.
 Regular communication has been and will continue to be maintained, including letter drops and regular face to face visits.
-Minimal disruption to trading will be a key priority during the delivery, and we will keep the businesses open as usual.
+Minimal disruption to trading was a key priority during the delivery, and businesses were kept open as usual.

 |Phase 1 – Budget:||£1.5m|